Testing

 It is a good idea to check the coverage on your tests.
 If any line is not covered, means that test may not be completed or that the code is not being used, given you the opportunity to remove it.

-Parametrized tests are a way to run the same test with different inputs.
+- Parametrized tests: procedure to run the same test with different inputs.

 Integration test